arg3t/Neocortex/Programming Notebook/Compilers.md

 ### Important terminology

--   `symbol`{.verbatim} an abstract entity that we shall not define formally (such as \"point\" in geometry).
+-   `symbol` an abstract entity that we shall not define formally (such as \"point\" in geometry).
 Letters, digits and punctuation are examples of symbols.
--   `alphabet`{.verbatim} a finite set of symbols out of which we build larger structures, typically denoted by Σ.
+-   `alphabet` a finite set of symbols out of which we build larger structures, typically denoted by Σ.
--   `formal language Σ*`{.verbatim} the set of all possible strings that can be generated from a given alphabet
+-   `formal language Σ*` the set of all possible strings that can be generated from a given alphabet

 ### From RegEx to Automata